malvik246/android/README.md

-This repositor cintaind my work on Android Project.
+This repositor contains my work on Android Project.